forseti-security/forseti-security/_docs/_latest/use/scanner.md

 When Scanner finds a rule violation, it outputs the data to a Cloud SQL database.

-Scanner can save violations as a CSV and send an email notification or upload it automatically to a Cloud Storage bucket.

 ## Sample scanner violation

 ### Firewall rule violation